jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 At this stage, TTN is responsible for:

-* receiving uplinks from the gateway
+* Receiving uplinks from the gateway
-* managing registered end devices
+* Managing registered end devices
-* routing the received data
+* Routing the received data
-* serving as the network-level intermediary between field devices and upper-layer applications
+* Serving as the network-level intermediary between field devices and upper-layer applications

 Once the data reaches TTN, it is forwarded through MQTT toward the central processing environment.